unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 [    0.105192] ERR:  <0x3f20000> [appelfloader] No image found (initrd parameter missing?)
 ```

-Because we did not pass an initial ramdisk, the loader does not have anything to load, so that's where
-the error comes from.
+Because we did not pass an initial ramdisk, the loader does not have anything to load, so that's where the error comes from.

-### 02. Compile a static-pie executable and run it on top of Unikraft
+### 02. Compile a Static-Pie Executable and Run It On Top of Unikraft

-The next step to our purpose of running an executable on top of Unikraft is to get an executable
-with the correct format, that is, a static executable that also contains position independent code.
+The next step to our purpose of running an executable on top of Unikraft is to get an executable with the correct format, that is, a static executable that also contains position independent code.

 We can now go to the `apps/app-elfloader/example/helloworld` directory.
-We can see that the directory
-has a `helloworld.c` (a simple helloworld program) and a `Makefile`.
-If we inspect the `Makefile` we
+We can see that the directory has a `helloworld.c` (a simple helloworld program) and a `Makefile`.
-can notice that the program will be compiled as a static-pie executable:
+If we inspect the `Makefile` we can notice that the program will be compiled as a static-pie executable:

 ``` Makefile
 RM = rm -f